-The Investment Manager's Engagement Policy (which is aligned with the Shareholder Rights Directive II) outlines the Investment Manager's approach to engaging with issuers.
-This includes how the Investment Manager engages with issuers on sustainability matters.
-Topics for engagement are often identified during the ESG scoring process, which includes the consideration of mandatory and chosen optional PAI indicators.
-The policy also outlines engagements between portfolio managers and issuers, collaborative and collective engagement efforts, as well as potential escalation strategies.
-Other relevant policies of include Ashmore Group's Proxy Voting Policy, and Exclusion Policy.
+The Investment Manager's Engagement Policy (which is aligned with the Shareholder Rights Directive II) outlines the Investment Manager's approach to engaging with issuers on sustainability matters.
+Topics for engagement are often identified during the ESG scoring process, which includes the consideration of mandatory and chosen optional Policy.
+This include Ashmore Group's Proxy Voting Policy, and Exclusion Policy.

-Adoption of the policies
+Adoption of the policies:

 The Engagement Policy and related reports are updated on an annual basis.
-The PAIs are monitored and where relevant, the Investment Manager will consider whether engagement is appropriate and/or whether escalate the engagement as per the Investment Manager's Engagement Policy.
+The PAis are monitored and where relevant, the investment Manager will consider whether engagement is appropriate and/or whether escalate the engagement as per the investment Manager's Engagement Policy.